Ibis trilogy

 The Ibis trilogy is a work of historical fiction by Indian writer Amitav Ghosh, consisting of the novels Sea of Poppies (2008), River of Smoke (2011) and Flood of Fire (2015).
 A work of postcolonial literature, the story is set across the Indian Ocean region during the 1830s in the lead-up to the First Opium War.
 It particularly focuses on the trade of opium between India and China and the trafficking of girmityas to Mauritius.
 The series has received critical acclaim and academic attention for its historical research, themes and ambition.
 A television series adaptation was announced to be in development in 2019.
+Ghosh released a 2023 non-fiction book Smoke and Ashes based on his research from the writing of the series.

 Synopsis

 The trilogy gets its names from the Ibis, a schooner slave ship that is repurposed to transport opium and girmityas.
 Most of the main characters meet for the first time on the ship.
 The series is set during the 1830s across the Indian Ocean region amid the build-up to the First Opium War.
 The series follows a nonlinear narrative.

 In Sea of Poppies, the Ibis sets off from Calcutta carrying indentured servants and convicts destined for Mauritius, but runs into a major storm and faces a mutiny.
 River of Smoke is set in China — particularly around the Thirteen Factories — at opium's destination, where tensions between local authorities and international traders begin to escalate.
 The second instalment follows the inhabitants of two other ships caught in the same storm as the Ibis — the Anahita, a vessel carrying opium to Canton, and the Redruth, which is on a botanical expedition, also to Canton.
 Flood of Fire culminates in the outbreak of the First Opium War and its impact across the Indian Ocean region, including leading to the foundation of Hong Kong.

-The novels a depict a range of characters from different cultures, ethnicities, social classes and genders.
+The novels depict a range of characters from different cultures, ethnicities, social classes and genders.
 This includes Bihari peasants, Bengali Zamindars and traders and officials of British, Chinese and Parsi descent.
 In addition to their native tongues, the novels also introduce the readers to various pidgins, including the original Chinese Pidgin English and variants spoken by the lascars.
 Pidgins are used as a common language spoken by characters of different nationalities, particularly in the naval profession.